florentdelgrange/Stochastic-Shortest-Path/ssp/README.md

 ## Strategy synthesis
 The MDPs are in a configuration where actions have strictly positive costs.
-The solver is able to synthesise strategies maximising the
+The solver is able to synthesise strategies maximising
-  - probability to reach a set of target states (reachability problem)
+  - the probability of reaching a set of target states (reachability problem)
-  - expected cost of reaching a set of target states (Stochastic Shortest Path Expectation problem)
+  - the expected cost of reaching a set of target states (Stochastic Shortest Path Expectation problem)
-  - probability to reach a set of target states with a cost bounded (Stochastic Shortest Path Percentile problem)
+  - the probability of reaching a set of target states with a cost bounded (Stochastic Shortest Path Percentile problem)

 The algorithms synthesising these strategies make use of *linear programming*.
 ### Reachability problem